START (The Americans): Plot

 After meeting at an abandoned garage in D.C., Philip and Elizabeth agree to take Paige to the USSR but leave Henry at boarding school.
 Elizabeth is heartbroken but agrees with Philip.
 FBI agents are ordered to stake out the suspect garages; en route, Stan calls Philip at work and at home, but he is not there.
-Stan leaves his assigned stakeout and goes to watch Paige's apartment, without telling his partner what he is doing.
+Stan leaves his assigned stakeout and goes to watch Paige's apartment, without telling his partner.
 Dennis presses Father Andrei for information about the illegals; Andrei finally admits having seen them once without disguises.

 Arkady tells Igor that Oleg has been arrested by the FBI and charged with espionage, and since he was in America on a student visa, he will not be eligible for a prisoner exchange.
-Igor says he will go directly to Gorbechev, but Arkady warns him that Gorbechev is at risk and everyone supporting him may be in danger.
+Igor says he will go directly to Gorbachev, but Arkady warns him that Gorbachev is at risk and everyone supporting him may be in danger.
 Grief-stricken, Igor tells his daughter-in-law, who is in tears while trying to calm her and Oleg's baby.

 Philip and Elizabeth pick up Paige, who doesn't want to leave Henry alone.
 They are watched covertly by Stan, who confronts them in a parking garage.
 After questioning, Stan draws his pistol to arrest them.
 Philip finally admits their work as Soviet agents, saying "We had a job to do".
 Stan then questions whether Paige dating Matthew was part of their plot.
 Interrupting Elizabeth's denial, Paige admits she learned of this at age 16, but only dated Matthew because she liked him.
 She also says that Henry still doesn't know what her parents do.
 Stan mentions the murders, including of Gennadi and Sofia; Philip and Elizabeth deny being involved, saying that killing isn't what they do.
 Stan angrily calls Philip a liar and says that Philip was his best friend and that Philip has made his life a joke.
 Philip counters that Stan was the only friend he ever had and confesses the sad duality of his life and that he retired to become a "shitty failing travel agent".